edisonm/refactor/README.md

 ```

-As soon as the refactorings become more complex, or touch more files, it results
+As soon as the refactorings become more complex or touch more files, it results
 difficult to use only rshow.
 In such cases it's more convenient to save the
 differencies in a diff file: